History of Berliner FC Dynamo (1978–1989): Dominance in the league (1982–1983)

 Bodo Rudwaleit was the new team captain for the 1983–84 season.
 Hans-Jürgen Riediger had still not recovered from the knee injury he had suffered on the 15th matchday of the previous season and would not be able to play.
 BFC Dynamo only managed a 0–0 draw against BSG Wismut Aue on the opening matchday of the 1983-85 DDR-Oberliga on 13 August 1983.
 It was the first time since the 1977-78 DDR-Oberliga that BFC Dynamo did not win the opening match of the league season.
 However, the team would remain undefeated in the league.
 BFC Dynamo qualified for the 1983-84 European Cup as the winner of the 1982-83 DDR-Oberliga.
 The team easily eliminated the Luxembourg side Jeunesse Esch in the first round with a win in both legs.
 BFC Dynamo eventually lost 2–1 away to FC Karl-Marx-Stadt on the seventh matchday on 1 October 1983.
 It was the first loss in the league since the loss against SG Dynamo Dresden on the 22nd matchday in 1981-82 DDR-Oberliga on 24 April 1982.
-BFC Dynamo had been undefeated for 36 matchdays in the league, which set a new record.
+BFC Dynamo had been undefeated for 36 matchdays in the league, which set a record.
 BFC Dynamo was drawn against FK Partizan Belgrade in the second round of the 1982-83 European Cup.
 The first leg was to be played at the Friedrich-Ludwig-Jahn-Sportpark on 19 October 1983.
 BFC Dynamo won the match 2–0 in front of 19,500 spectators.
 Falko Götz and Rainer Ernst scored one goal each.
 The team met FC Carl Zeiss Jena at home on the eighth matchday on 22 October 1983.
 BFC Dynamo won the match 5–0.
 The 18-year-old talented forward Andreas Thom from the youth department made his debut in the DDR-Oberliga in the match against FC Carl Zeiss Jena, as a substitute for Bernd Schulz.
 The team was then set to play the return leg away against FK Partizan Belgrade on 2 November 1983.
 The trip to Belgrade would prove dramatic for the team.